18F/identity-idp/README.md

   ```

   This command copies sample configuration files, installs required gems
   and sets up the database.
-Check out our Makefile commands learn more about what this command does: https://github.com/18F/identity-idp/blob/master/Makefile
+Check out our Makefile commands to learn more about what this command does: https://github.com/18F/identity-idp/blob/master/Makefile

 5. Now that you have you have everything installed, you can run the following command to start your local server: